Klaas Knot

-Klaas Henderikus Willem Knot (born 14 April 1967, in Bedum, Netherlands) is a Dutch economist and central banker, who is the current President of the Dutch central bank De Nederlandsche Bank (DNB).
-In this capacity he also serves as a member of the Governing Council of the European Central Bank, and of the Board of Governors of the International Monetary Fund.
+Klaas Henderikus Willem Knot (born 14 April 1967) is a Dutch economist and central banker who was current president of the Dutch central bank De Nederlandsche Bank (DNB) from 2011 until 2025.
+In this capacity he serves as a member of the Governing Council of the European Central Bank (ECB), as well as of the board of governors of the International Monetary Fund (IMF).
 Knot also holds a position as Professor in Monetary Stability at the University of Amsterdam and honorary professor at the University of Groningen.

 Early life and education

 Knot was born in the town of Bedum near Groningen.
 After completing his secondary education (vwo) at the Andreas College in Drachten, he studied economics at the University of Groningen.
 In 1995 he was awarded a doctorate from the same institution, with his doctoral thesis concerning the differences in budget deficits and interest rates on government bonds between Members States of the European Union.